-The Coordinated Entry Assessment will be used when households need additional assistance beyond diversion from the homeless system.
+The Coordinated Entry Assessment will be used when households need additional assistance beyond housing problem solving from the homeless system.

-- Households who are Literally Homeless, At Risk of Homelessness or Fleeing or Attempting to Flee Domestic Violence must complete the Coordinated Entry Assessment to determine eligibility and priority for shelter and housing programs.
-Households may complete the Coordinated Entry Assessment through the Lead Entity or a Regional Assessment Entity. - In all cases, the Coordinated Entry Assessment must be completed in HMIS except as noted in this manual under Process for Referrals to and from other Systems not using HMIS.
+- Households who are Literally Homeless, At Risk of Homelessness or Fleeing, Homeless under other Federal Statutes or Fleeing or attempting to flee Domestic Violence must complete the Coordinated Entry Assessment to determine eligibility and priority for all CHF, CoC and ESG funded shelter and housing programs.
+Households may complete the Coordinated Entry Assessment through the Lead Entity or a CES Assessor. - In all cases, the Coordinated Entry Assessment must be completed in HMIS except as noted in this manual under Process for Referrals to and from other Systems not using HMIS.